COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: Additional Experiments and Full results

 To further investigate the inference capability of our method, we conduct an experiment comparing DeepEyes and our method under two decoding modes: standard decoding and beam search.
-The evaluation is carried out on the POPE benchmark using based on the Qwen2.5-VL-7B-Instruct.
-We report results across three POPE splits-Adversarial, Popular, and Random-and compute the overall F1 score as the average.
+The evaluation is carried out on the CHAIR and POPE based on the LLaVA-1.5.
+We report results across $\text{CHAIR}_{\rm S}$, $\text{CHAIR}_{\rm I}$, and POPE F1 score.

-As shown in \textbf{Table~\ref{tab:+beam_search}}, DeepEyes demonstrates a modest gain when switching from standard decoding to beam search (from 87.7 to 88.7 in overall F1), suggesting that more elaborate inference may help improve its performance.
-In contrast, our method achieves strong results without requiring additional decoding strategies, with only minor variation observed when beam search is applied (from 89.3 to 89.5).
+As shown in \textbf{Table~\ref{tab:+beam_search}}, DeCo, HA-DPO and GCPO demonstrates modest gains when switching from standard decoding to beam search, suggesting that more elaborate inference may help improve its performance.
+In contrast, our method achieves strong results without requiring additional decoding strategies, with only minor variation observed when beam search is applied.
 These results indicate that our method is less dependent on inference-time enhancements and may reflect stronger inference ability embedded in the model itself.